 And they are pretty handy at organizing screwdrivers, wrenches and other small hand tools.
 But with 20 lb. of pull per inch, they can easily handle other heavier, larger garden items like shovels, picks and hoes.
 Putting away tools has never been so fast.

 Thinking beyond the garage, magnetic tool holders can be useful items in the indoor organizational struggle.
-When taken into the kitchen, magnetic tool holders can easily keep knives and other utensils at hands’ reach.
+When taken into the kitchen, magnetic tool holders can easily keep knives and other utensils within hand’s reach.
 Or use them to store spices when cabinet and counter space is minimal.
-Simply hang on the side of the refrigerator, under the cabinet or inside a cabinet door and attach spices using metal canisters.
+Simply hang on the side of the refrigerator, under the cabinet, or inside a cabinet door and attach spices using metal canisters.
 Magnetic mount versions of the tool holder easily attach to any metal surface without tools.
-Crafts

 In the bathroom, where counter space is at a premium and clutter is seems to multiply like bunnies, mount the small, five-inch magnetic tool holder inside a cabinet door to hold those little items like bobby pins, nail clippers, tweezers, and other metal items.
 For tiny vanities with next no counter space, the Family Handyman shares a tutorial on how to make a custom magnetic holder with Corian and neodymium magnets designed to keep electric toothbrushes stored neatly off the counter.